 Despite all of this advice, I generally don’t recommend buying a probiotic supplement.
 I have tried to culture several very expensive brands of probiotics without any luck.
 One of them was a purchased liquid supplement through my naturopathic doctor, and despite containing several strains of yogurt-loving bacteria, it wouldn’t culture in milk.

-I’m not alone with my dismal findings of the ineffectiveness of probiotic supplements.
+I’m not alone in my dismal findings of the ineffectiveness of probiotic supplements.
 This British Study tested 8 different brands of probiotics with very little success.
 At this point, I think you would have better luck growing sea monkeys.

-Grocery store probiotics: yogurt, kefir, kombucha and more
+Grocery store probiotics: yogurt, kefir, kombucha, and more

 Avoid: